intel/gbs/docs/GBS.rst

   |____________________|           |________________________|

-From the above diagram, we can see the input and input are all repositories, the output repository located at '~/GBS-ROOT/locals/repos/' by default, you can change the repos path by specifying different build root with --buildroot.
-Please note that the output repository will be take to build other packages by default.
-If you have old RPMs under that repos, that may cause build failure, you can specify --clean-repos while running gbs build to clean up local repos created by gbs before building.
+From the above diagram, we can see the input and input are all repositories, the output repository located at '~/GBS-ROOT/locals/repos/' by default, you can change the repos path by specifying different build root with '--buildroot'.

-Local repos in gbs build root ('~/GBS-ROOT' by default) will affect build results, so you must ensure that repos don't contains old or unnecessary RPM packages.
+Local repos in gbs build root ('~/GBS-ROOT' by default) will affect build results, so you must ensure that repos don't contains old or unnecessary RPM packages. you can specify '--clean-repos' while running gbs build to clean up local repos which created by gbs before building.
 We recommend gbs user to set different gbs build root for different profiles.
 There are several ways:

 - By default, the GBS build will put all output files under ~/GBS-ROOT/.
 - If the environment variable TIZEN_BUILD_ROOT exists, ${TIZEN_BUILD_ROOT} will be used as output top dir
 - If -B option is specified, then the specified directory is used, even if ${TIZEN_BUILD_ROOT} exists

-Input of gbs build
-''''''''''''''''''
-The input of gbs build module is package repository, which can be remote, like tizen release or snapshot repositories, or local repository.
-Local repository supports two types:
-- Standard repository with repodata exists
-- An normal directory contains RPM packages, gbs will find all RPM packages under this directory.

-Please refer to `Configuration File </documentation/reference/git-build-system/configuration-file>`_ part to configure repository.

 Output of gbs build
 '''''''''''''''''''